 Dining Table — Bok Oak Table 55″ in natural oak (also available here).
 This is an investment piece but what I love is that it’s 100% wood.
 This one will last a long time.
 I do wish I’d order one size bigger to better accommodate 6 people.

-Dining Chairs — Breuer Cesca Chair in Black (no longer available, here’s the natural option).
+Dining Chairs — Breuer Cesca Chair in Black (if no longer available, here’s the natural option).
 I’ve been obsessed with these chairs for a long time and knew these were the ones.
 They’re expensive, especially if you invest in originals.
-However, you can get the chairs from the factory that was one of the original factories who made them.
+However, you can get the chairs from the factory that was one of the original factories that made them.
 We bought ours on Amazon (way cheaper than France & Son) and chose to assemble ourselves to save money.
+NEW SOURCES: Find them in black here and natural here.

 Ceiling light — Vega Light from CB2